Nexenta/edge-dev/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/nexenta/nedge.svg)](https://hub.docker.com/r/nexenta/nedge)

 # NexentaEdge DevOps Edition
-NexentaEdge DevOps Edition is a purpose built and packaged solution for providing a scale-out infrastructure for containerized applications.
+NexentaEdge DevOps Edition is a purpose built and packaged software stack for providing a scale-out infrastructure for containerized applications.
 It is designed to make it easy to integrate an enterprise class storage system with existing networking and compute services into a single solution.

-NexentaEdge DevOps Edition nodes are deployed as containers on physical or virtual hosts, pooling all their storage capacity and presenting it as native block devices (NBD), iSCSI, NFS shares, or S3/SWIFT objects to containerized applications running on the same servers.
+NexentaEdge DevOps Edition nodes are deployed as containers on physical or virtual hosts, pooling all their storage capacity and presenting it as native block devices (NBD), iSCSI, NFS shares, or fully compatbile S3/SWIFT object access for containerized applications running on the same servers.
 All storage services are managed through standard Docker tools, for greater agility and scalability.

+NexentaEdge purpose built Software Stack enables third-party vendors to deliver final end-user solution with benefits of component re-usability and unique feature set.

 ![fig1: deplyoment](https://raw.githubusercontent.com/nexenta/nedge-dev/master/images/container-converged.png)

-NexentaEdge DevOps Edition provides the latest advanced storage features of NexentaEdge to containerized applications:
+NexentaEdge DevOps Edition provides advanced storage features of NexentaEdge to containerized applications:
-* Deployed as containers and managed using standard container tools
+* Deployed as containers and managed using standard container tools (DevOps style)
+* Deployed as full Software Stack, including Enterprise grade GUI and features: availability, managability and scalability
 * Docker Volume drivers for File (NFS) and Block (NBD)
 * Scale-out high performance data layer that provide self-healing error correction and automatic load balancing
 * Scale-out high performance metadata layer with global Name Spaces and built-in multi-tenancy support